It is recommended to manage your Python environments with conda or its new and faster sibling mamba.

 pip install pyuvis

-package will ask for a general storage path for all data managed by planetarypy
+When launched for the first time, the planetarypy package will ask for a general storage path for all data managed by planetarypy.

 You should give it a folder path where you have sufficient space to store the planetary data you want to work with.